-Skye Bork, of the District of Columbia, was named the Distinguished Young Woman of America for 2017 during the 60th National Finals in Mobile, Alabama on July 1, 2017.
+Indiana’s Aaryan Morrison was named the Distinguished Young Woman of America for 2018 on June 30, 2018, during the 61stNational Finals in Mobile, Alabama.

 Aaryan attended Kokomo High School where she graduated as the class Salutatorian from the International Baccalaureate Diploma Programme.
 Her academic honors include achieving status as a National Merit Commended Scholar, AP Scholar with distinction, IASP Rising Star, Student Council President and Vice President of the Girls League.
 She also served as a student ambassador to China.

 Outside of the classroom, Aaryan certified as a Pre-Professional Cecchetti Method of Ballet dance and ISSMA State Gold-rated musician.
 She was also captain of the StageStruck Competitive Dance Team, a member of the Wind Ensemble, the Student Athletic Leadership Team and the Mayor’s Youth Advisory Board.